E-commerce

 Nielsen Norman Group, How to Analyze Qualitative Data from UX Research: Thematic Analysis (free translation)

-A theme describes a belief, need, or observable phenomenon in the data; it emerges when related elements appear multiple times, across customers or different channels.
-In e-commerce practice, your codes may be “delivery,” “size,” “payment,” “customer service,” then refined (“announced vs actual lead time,” “missing payment methods”).
+A theme describes a belief, a need, or an observable phenomenon in the data; it emerges when related elements appear several times, across customers or different channels.
+In e-commerce practice, your codes can be “shipping,” “size,” “payment,” “customer support,” then refined (“promised vs actual lead time,” “missing payment methods”).

 Common challenges (and how to avoid them)

-Nielsen Norman Group highlights several pitfalls: time-consuming data volume, superficial analysis limited to memorable quotes, difficulty sorting useful from superfluous information, contradictory data, or analysis that merely paraphrases without reasoning.
+The Nielsen Norman Group highlights several pitfalls: time-consuming data volume, superficial analysis limited to memorable quotes, difficulty separating the useful from the superfluous, contradictory data, or analysis that simply paraphrases without reasoning.
 Without a process, you fall back into improvisation.
 Hence the value of tools (spreadsheets, coding software) or team refinement workshops to converge on a list of themes.

 Challenge | Consequence | Pragmatic response |